-In essentially any environment where the temperature is above absolute zero (minus 460° F), Evercell™ harvests thermal energy to generate a very small, nonstop flow of electricity – enough to power billions of devices in the Internet of Things and beyond, while keeping billions of toxic dead batteries out of the world’s landfills.
+In essentially any environment where the temperature is above absolute zero (minus 460° F), Evercell™ harvests thermal energy to generate a very small, nonstop flow of electricity, enough to power billions of devices in the Internet of Things and beyond, while keeping billions of toxic dead batteries out of the world’s landfills.

 Above a temperature of absolute zero, the tiny particles in all matter are constantly in motion.
 Within the same material, some particles are warmer (more active), some cooler (less active), and their average is the temperature we can feel and measure.

 Noting this, the nineteenth century physicist James Clerk Maxwell conducted a thought experiment.
 If we could somehow send the warmer particles to one side of the material and the cooler particles to the other, he said, we could generate electricity.

 And that’s what Evercell™ does.

 Up until this century, Maxwell’s vision was considered interesting but irrelevant, because separating the particles into warmer and cooler zones would require more work-in than the energy-out it would produce.